hackmysql/website/content/book-9.md

 series: "Behind the Book"
 params:
   path: common
+  description: "The unwritten chapter 9 of Efficient MySQL Performance: how not to use MySQL, including the ways MySQL's reliability makes it too easy to misuse."
 ---

 Chapter 9 of [_Efficient MySQL Performance_](https://oreil.ly/efficient-mysql-performance) changed in development.
 Originally, it was a chapter titled "Not MySQL", as in "how not to use MySQL."
 But we (O'Reilly and I) pulled the chapter, and the current chapter 9 in print is "Other Challenges": an important laundry list of other challenges engineers using MySQL must be aware of and address.
 This blog post is a sketch of the unwritten chapter 9: how not to use MySQL.